carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 - "Demonstrate how to start an instance of a container from an image."
 - "Describe at least two ways to execute commands inside a running Docker container."
 keypoints:
-- "The `docker pull` command downloads Docker images from the internet."
+- "The `docker image pull` command downloads Docker images from the internet."
-- "The `docker image` command lists Docker images that are (now) on your computer."
+- "The `docker image ls` command lists Docker images that are (now) on your computer."
-- "The `docker run` command creates running containers from images and can run commands inside them."
+- "The `docker container run` command creates running containers from images and can run commands inside them."
-- "When using the `docker run` command, a container can run a default action (if it has one), a user specified action, or a shell to be used interactively."
+- "When using the `docker container run` command, a container can run a default action (if it has one), a user specified action, or a shell to be used interactively."
 ---